 In some cases, it has been decades that we have cultivated the relationships with the growers who produce our fruit, and in that tradition, our dedication to quality will always outweigh a perceived loyalty to a specific region.
 Thanks largely in part to our outstanding sources, from growers within the Russian River Valley, to the east in the world renowned Napa Valley, and south to the Santa Cruz Mountains, we are able to commit to allowing the fruit to speak for itself.
 All of our lots are picked and preliminarily sorted in the vineyard overnight, or in the early morning hours, and delivered to the winery in ½ ton bins, where they are again hand sorted by our crew.

 Our Chardonnay also cold-settles for two days before being inoculated and barreled down where they will undergo full primary and malolactic fermentation, during which they are stirred twice monthly to maintain maximum lees contact to build mouthfeel and density.
-Here they will age sur lie on up to 40% new French oak for as long as 12 months in some cases such as our Reserve Mill Station and Santa Cruz Mountains Chardonnay.
+Here they will age sur lie on up to 30% new French oak for 12 months.

 Mentioning our range of Reserve Cabernet Sauvignons is where we typically receive most of our quizzical stares.
 As the rest of the Russian River Valley is finishing harvesting their final lots of Chardonnay and Pinot Noir, we are waist deep in Cabernet from various, well-known AVA’s within Napa Valley, and even later in the season, from the Santa Cruz Mountains.
 The grapes are sorted and destemmed in similar fashion to our Pinot Noir, but fermentation is handled with significant differences.
 First off, although we do ferment some lots in our stainless steel open-tops, we have integrated a half dozen French oak fermenters, and for several vintages now, have fermented some of the particularly small lots in new French upright puncheon barrels.
 Once these tanks have gone dry, we warm the must, and allow the tanks and puncheons close to a month on their skins to soften tannins, build mouthfeel, and help with early integration of aromas, flavors, and phenolics.